luisobregon21/holbertonschool-machine_learning/supervised_learning/0x04-error_analysis/README.md

 What is irreducible error?

+- the error that we can not remove with our model, or with any model.
+- The error is caused by elements outside our control

 What is Bayes error?

 - Bayes error rate is the lowest possible error rate for any classifier of a random outcome and is analogous to the irreducible error.